 Do not submit the same article to more than one journal at the same time.
 Violating that rule is a fundamental breach of professional conduct.
 For good reason, you may withdraw the ms. after submission but before an editorial decision is reached.

-Unless specifically instructed otherwise, send three copies of the essay.
+Follow carefully the instructions for how to submit (online/email or in hard copy or both) and what format to use for an online or emailed submission.
 If the journal requires anonymous submission, remove all personal references and indicators of your identity from running text and notes.
+Many electronic files also have identifiers in one or more of the fields of the settings found under "Properties...," so be sure to check the Properties dialog and delete identifying references there too.
 On a separate page, give the title of the article, your name, academic address, telephone number and e-mail, and any other contact information that may be relevant.
 If you will be away during the following six months, specify dates of absence and provide alternative contact information, if possible.
 Making it as easy as possible for the editor to find you can shorten decision time considerably!

 Your cover letter should be brief, simply indicating that you are submitting the enclosed essay for editorial consideration.
 If someone has read the piece in manuscript, please tell the editor, since in all fairness that person should not be asked to referee it.